makeadiff/Madnet/CONTRIBUTING.md

 How to Fork?

-Go to the github page for [this project](https://github.com/makeadiff/Madnet) and click on the Fork button to the top right cornor.
+Go to the github page for [this project](https://github.com/makeadiff/Madnet) and click on the Fork button to the top right corner.
 This will create a copy of the repository in your personal account.

 Now **clone the forked project to your system**...